abrookins/andrewbrookins.com/_posts/2019-04-08-clipboard-sync-with-unix-tools.md

 2. Append White Chess Queen to the end of the clipboard file.
 3. Append standard input (piped content) to the clipboard file.

 As you can see, I'm going to throw caution to the wind and store my `clip.txt` in Dropbox.
-We'll explore encryption options later in this post.
+You are free to augment `clip` and `lastclip` with some command-line encryption and decryption steps.

 Does our `clip` script work?
 Let's try it out.